Gabtoriel/alx-system_engineering-devops/0x0F-load_balancer/README.md

-#LOAD BALANCER
-This project aims at configuring a load balancer to serve our Airbnb clone website

-A load balancer is a software or hardware that controls the flow of web traffic to different web servers behind it.
+load balancer project: configuring two servers to host a webpage and load balancing the request through haproxy.